vivianreutens/vivianreutens.github.io/_posts/2025-11-25-comparativepolitics.md

 ## 0.1.
 Duverger's Law

 Do countries using FPTP have a smaller number of effective parties than those that use proportional representation systems?
-I put this question to the test by classifying each country according to their electoral systems and color-coding them by the number of electoral effective parties (Electoral ENP).
+I put this question to the test by classifying each country according to their electoral systems and color-coding them by the number of effective parties (ENP).
+There are two types of ENPs: electoral and legislativ.
 Electoral ENP is calculated by:

 <ol>
     <li> Calculating $$